vic-ma/howtodismantle.github.io/_posts/2026-01-30-The-Weigh-Forward-Connecting-CAS-PDN-Scales-to-Peakboard.md

 {% include youtube.html id="DXPHLvzxVkM" %}

-## Dessert app template
+## Baking scale app template

-Finally, let's take a look at a ready-to-use template for a dessert app, [that you can download](/assets/2026-01-30/scale_baking.pbmx).
+Finally, let's take a look at a baking scale app, which helps the user weigh the ingredients for dessert recipes.
+The great thing about this app is that you can use as a template.
+[Download it here!](/assets/2026-01-30/scale_baking.pbmx)

 The idea is that the user can choose between different recipes.
 In this case, it's all about Austrian special dessert dishes.

 ![Peakboard Recipe Selection Interface - Austrian Dessert Baking Application](/assets/2026-01-30/peakboard-recipe-selection-interface.png)